 The company will then meet the exercise by:

 - Allotting new shares to the option holder;

 - Transferring shares out of treasury; or

 - A combination of these.

 When an employee exercises options, PAYE and potentially National Insurance (both employee and employer) are payable where the exercise price is less than the current market value, unless the options have been granted under a tax advantaged scheme.

 Where PAYE was payable on exercise, when the shares are sold any gain over the market value at the date of exercise or exercise price if higher is payable.
 If PAYE was not payable, then any gain over the exercise price is payable even where this was less than the market value at the date of exercise.

-Inform Direct is the innovative and easy way to manage a company's shares, make new share allotments, record share transfers and more.
+Inform Direct is the innovative and easy way to manage a company's shares and share options, grant new share options, exercise share options, make new share allotments, record share transfers and more.